 1) Stop believing the lies and start demanding the truth.

 Don’t subscribe to fashion magazines.
-If your body-image issues have led you to the point of self-loathing or eating disorders, you should avoid all forms of media.
+They are breeding grounds for unrealistic beauty standards.
+If self-objectification has led you to the point of self-loathing or eating disorders, you should avoid all forms of media.
 The truth can’t be found in pictures.

-In particular, if you have certain friends whose pictures consistently make you feel less than worthy, it’s okay—strongly advised, in fact—that you block them or unfollow them.
-You can still be friends with the real Jane, without letting Imaginary Jane crush your image of yourself.
+This includes social media.
+If certain friends consistently make you doubt yourself with their beautiful selfies, it’s okay—strongly advised, in fact—that you block them or unfollow them.
+You can still be friends with the real Jane, without letting Imaginary Jane crush your sense of worth.

 Related: 8 Signs You Are Addicted to Social Media—And How to Break Free